gillescastel/masterthesis/README.md

 # Master thesis

-## *Morse theory: a visual guide from handlebodies to Floer homology*
+## *A visual guide from handlebodies to the generalized Poincaré conjecture*

 I'm doing my masters thesis at KU Leuven in Belgium on Morse theory under the supervision of Charltote Kirchhoff-Lukat.